Iran, The Biggest Producer Of Saffron In The World

-Iran is the biggest producer of Saffron in the world, with 90% of global production. cultivating saffron has been known as a business in Iran for centuries and its usage dates back to 3500 years ago in ancient Persia, when it was highly prized and used in special ceremonies and celebrations like the ancient Persian New Year, Nowruz.
-Achaemenes’s used saffron as a spice, fragrance, and dye.
-Scholars believe saffron may have originated in a wider geographical area.
-They suppose that this area included Greece, Asia Minor, and Persia, and later spread eastward to India and China.
-Ancient Persians sold and introduced Iranian saffron to Greeks, Romans, Chinese, and Arabs.
-Later on, they cultivated saffron in parts of Europe and North Africa.
-It still figures prominently in Iranian culture and Iranians widely apply in their dishes.
+Cultivating Saffron has been known as a business in Iran for centuries, and its usage come back to 3500 years ago in ancient Persia; it was always highly prized and used in special ceremonies and celebrations like the old Persian New Year, Nowruz.
+Achaemenes used Saffron as a spice, fragrance, and dye.
+Scholars believe Saffron may have originated from a wider geographical area.
+They think that this area included Greece, Asia Minor, and Persia and later spread eastward to India and China.
+Ancient Persians introduced and sold Saffron to Greeks, Romans, Chinese, and Arabs.
+Later on, they cultivated Saffron in some regions of Europe and North Africa.
+Saffron still figures prominently in Iranian culture, and Iranians widely apply it in their diet.

-Saffron (Crocus sativus), is a bulbous perennial herb, a plant that does not grow from seeds; the underground bulbs divide to produce new plants.
-Flowers emerge in autumn; the outstanding feature of the purple-colored flower, is its three red stigmas 25 – 30 mm long, which droop over the petals.
+Saffron (Crocus sativus) is a bulbous perennial herb that does not grow from seeds; the underground bulbs divide to produce new plants.
+Flowers emerge in autumn; the outstanding feature of the purple-colored flower is its three red stigmas 25 – 30 mm long, which hang over the petals.

 Saffron harvest season begins in early September and lasts for about two weeks.
-During this time, men and women head to the fields, covered with the eye-catching purple flowers, before sunrise and before the flowers have bloomed.
-It is a sensitive and labor-intensive process to harvest the flowers and to separate and dry the stigmas.
-It takes 170 flowers to produce only one gram of saffron, which is why saffron is the most expensive spice in the world.
+During this time, people head to the fields, covered with eye-catching purple flowers, before sunrise and before the flowers bloom.
+Harvesting the flowers and separating and drying the stigmas is a sensitive and labor-intensive process.
+It takes 170 flowers to produce only one gram of Saffron, which is why Saffron is the most expensive spice in the world.

-The Canon of Medicine represented an overview of medical knowledge in the Islamic world at the time, which also incorporated earlier traditions of Greco-Roman, Persian, Chinese, and Indian medicine.
-The therapeutic properties of saffron as described by Avicenna included its effectiveness as an antidepressant, hypnotic, anti-inflammatory, hepatoprotective, bronchodilatory, aphrodisiac, inducer of labour, emmenagogue, and others.
-Scientists have studied most of these effects in modern pharmacology.
-The pharmacological findings on saffron and its constituents, including crocin, crocetin, and safranal, are similar to those found in Avicenna's work.
+The Canon of Medicine represented an overview of medical knowledge in the world as the oldest country, which also incorporated earlier traditions of Greco-Roman, Persian, Chinese, and Indian medicine.
+As described by Avicenna, Saffron's therapeutic properties included its effectiveness as an antidepressant, hypnotic, anti-inflammatory, hepatoprotective, bronchodilatory, aphrodisiac, inducer of labor, emmenagogue, and others.
+Scientists have discovered most of these effects in fresh pharmacology sciences.
+The pharmacological findings on Saffron and its constituents, including Crocin, crocetin, and safranal, are similar to those in Avicenna's work.

 Assistant Professor of Environmental Health Engineering in Gonabad University of Medical Sciences, Razavi Khorasan, Iran